The Climate Crisis in Tibet & China

 Many Tibetan glaciers could disappear entirely by mid-century, unless current trends of business-as-usual and carbon gas emissions are reversed.
 When the shrinkage of underground water is combined with that of the great glaciers, “permanent famine conditions” could arise.
 World food prices recently climbed to record highs, and China is likely to hold down domestic food prices by using its massive dollar holdings to import grain from the United States.
 Economists who projected ‘ascendant world power' status for China have demonstrated little or no understanding of real-world limitations such as hydrology, agriculture, plant biology or climate change.
 Therefore the real challenge is to re-design national energy policies in Asia, to save the glaciers upon which Tibet, China, India, Vietnam, Bangladesh, Pakistan, Burma, Thailand and Laos all depend.
 If Asia pursues economic competition based on fossil fuels, the outcome will amount to “mutually assured destruction”.
 China and India both need to cut carbon emissions as deeply and rapidly as possible by 2030.

 Ironically, these two countries are building most of the new coal-fired power plants, though their food security is gravely threatened by the carbon emitted from burning coal.
-It is now in their interest to try and save their mountain glaciers by shifting energy investment from coal-fired power plants into energy efficiency and into wind farms, solar thermal power plants, and geothermal power plants.
-China, for example, can double its current electrical generating capacity from wind alone.
+It is now in their interest to try and save their mountain glaciers by shifting energy investment from coal-fired power plants into energy efficiency and into wind farms, solar power plants and geothermal power plants.
+China, for example, could double its current electrical generating capacity from wind alone. -Lester Brown

 Coal or renewable energy: a fateful choice for Asia

 Only one of China's two “energy futures” is survivable.
 Its government’s economic policies have created the world's worst air pollution problems, and propelled the country to overtake the U.S as the world’s largest source of CO2 emissions.